QUICK SUMMARY: The 7 Essential Steps for Avoiding Gluten

 Table of Contents

-On restaurant menus all across the nation and in virtually every grocery store that you walk into, gluten-free foods are readily accessible, but ever since the groundbreaking New England Journal of Medicine review was published in 2002, the dangers of celiac sprue (gluten-sensitive enteropathy) and how to avoid gluten have rapidly become household concerns.
+Gluten-free foods are now readily accessible in grocery stores and restaurants nationwide.
+Since the groundbreaking 2002 New England Journal of Medicine review was published, the dangers of celiac sprue (gluten-sensitive enteropathy) have rapidly become household concerns.
 (1)

-According to Mark Hyman, MD, the widespread effects of eating gluten are essentially without end, and most of the following diseases have been linked to eating wheat and gluten-containing foods: (2)
+According to Mark Hyman, MD, the widespread and systemic effects of eating gluten are extensive.
+Most of the following diseases have been linked to consuming wheat and gluten-containing foods: (2)

 - Anemia